NU-MSR/msr-site/_site/README.md

                     Baxter Simulation repository (must request access by emailing RSDK.support@rethinkrobotics.com]
 overview:           Learn how to quickly get a Baxter simulation running in Gazebo.
                     Execute the joint position keyboard example in the simulation.
-show_on_home:       true
 ---
 ```
-The front matter item, "show_on_home" determines if that project will appear in the project slideshow on the Home page.
 Following that front matter, just add content in normal markdown.

 ### Adding Resources
 Adding a resource is simply a matter of creating a file in the _resources directory with the file name in the following format: